E-Residency in Ukraine: Law, Tax, and Benefits

-To summarize, a foreign IT specialist who has received the e-residency status in Ukraine can pay 5% tax if the source of income is payment from a foreign IT company for the services provided without hired Ukrainian workers.
+To summarize, a foreign IT specialist who has received e-residency status in Ukraine can pay a 5% tax if the source of income is payment from a foreign IT company for the services provided without hiring Ukrainian workers.
 At the same time, e-residents can cooperate with Ukrainian entrepreneurs and pay for their services.

 Reporting and paying taxes

 The Ukrainian government simplified accounting and submission of necessary reports for e-residents.